cjheath/adl/README.md

 </p>

 <p>
-Back in global context (or rather, Origin context), New Context is re-opened and the Family Name 'Smith' (seen in the global context as Surname) is contextually re-assigned.
+Back in the top context for these declarations,
+New Context is re-opened and the Family Name 'Smith' (seen in the global context as Surname) is contextually re-assigned.
 Note that from the point of view of
 New Context, joe smith is still has a Family name of Smith (this assignment applies) but from the global context looking in, his Surname is Schmidt.
-The Given Name cannot be re-assigned even contextually, since it had a final assignment already.
+The Given Name cannot be re-assigned (even contextually), since it had a final assignment already.
 </p>
 <pre>